LeFroid/Viper-Browser/README.md

 * Gives the user control over their data, no invasions of privacy like other browsers are known to do..
 * GreaseMonkey-style UserScript support
 * PDF.js embedded into the browser
-* Save and restore browsing sessions
+* Save and restore browsing sessions, local tab history, pinned tabs
 * Traditional browser UI design instead of WebUI and chromium-based interfaces

 # Building